MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How parameters are estimated</b> </summary>data-driven; literature</details>

-<details><summary> <b>Details on parameters estimation</b> </summary>using RMSE wrt to the number of ICU beds occupancy to estimate initial conditions and proportion of individuals that would require an ICU bed</details>
+<details><summary> <b>Details on parameters estimation</b> </summary>1) beta prior for proportion of mild cases if infected and uniform for initial populations size; 2) ABC using RMSE wrt to the number of ICU beds occupancy to estimate initial conditions and proportion of individuals that would require an ICU bed</details>

 </br>